-At the conclusion of this lesson, students will be able to complete a Venn Diagram comparing and contrasting different types of knowledge they gained from nonfiction and fiction texts.
+Students will complete a Venn diagram comparing and contrasting different types of knowledge gained from texts.

 - Call students together.